The Benefits of Green Tea for Diet and Weight Loss

 The process of brewing or ‘steeping’ green tea in leaf form should be conducted within a specific range of temperatures, usually around 75 to 80 centigrade, otherwise the tea will release tannins and become quite bitter and pungent and the health benefits of the green tea may also be minimized.
 The steeping range is effected by the quality of the raw leaf and is, therefore, a variable which is either going to be printed on the packaging or determined by trial and error by the end user.
 For this and other reasons, it makes sense to add the substance to your diet in a more readily controllable form, such as a capsule.

 The benefits of green tea as part of a natural food regimen should not be understated, and taking it in capsule or supplement form provides us with potentially more benefit than using the substance as the ingredient in a hot drink.

-Folklore has it that green tea might be beneficial to such things as cancer, diabetes, heart disease, weight loss, metabolic function, lowering cholesterol and much more.
-It is certainly linked with a broad range of health benefits, but the main focus of this article is its potential use in a weight loss supplement.
+Folklore has it that green tea might be beneficial to such things as cancer, diabetes, heart disease, weight loss, metabolic function, lowering cholesterol and much more*.
+It is certainly linked to a broad range of health benefits, but the main focus of this article is its potential use in a weight loss supplement.